Lord, Teach Us to Pray (Part 1)

 My encouragement to everyone reading this is to go back again and again to the Lord’s prayer as part of your devotion and meditation time.
 Let it teach you on a personal and individual level as Jesus taught it to his disciples.
 In the next part of this series, I’ll unpack a couple of ways I have used the Lord’s Prayer to inform my regular prayer journey.
 In the meantime, talk to God, he wants to hear us, and he is ready to answer.

-Rev. Zac McGowen
+Rev. Dr. Zac McGowen

-Rev. Zachary McGowen was born in Birmingham, Alabama, but moved all over the world during his formative years.
+Rev. Dr. Zachary McGowen was born in Birmingham, Alabama, but moved all over the world during his formative years.
 For nearly 25 years, Zac has been preaching and teaching God’s Word, and he loves inspiring congregations to reach their friends and neighbors for Jesus Christ while utilizing technology to communicate the gospel message more effectively.
 During his years at Florida Southern College (FPC’s neighbor to the north) he led the largest entirely student-run ministry on campus called BEYOND.
 Since 2001, Zac has served the Lord in the PC(USA), beginning with the First Presbyterian Church, Haines City, Florida, before taking his current call in Lakeland.
 Zac came to FPC Lakeland in 2013, and he has served on the board of The Fellowship Community, the Presbytery of Tampa Bay’s Commission on Church Vitality, as well as being active with PEACE (the ecumenical county-wide justice ministry).
-He holds an M.Div from Reformed Theological Seminary and is nearing the end of his Doctorate of Ministry at Fuller Theological Seminary.
+He holds an M.Div from Reformed Theological Seminary and Doctorate of Ministry from Fuller Theological Seminary.
 Zac is married to his beautiful wife, Julie, and together they have two wonderful children, Caleb and Hannah.
 Zac likes to spend time with his family at one of the area theme parks (he is a major “Disnerd”), go for a run, stay current on tech-related news, and watch college football – especially his beloved Alabama Crimson Tide (ROLL TIDE!).